-DERIVATIVES
+■ DERIVATIVES

 The Retirement System's investment policy recognizes that derivative instruments and strategies can be an important element of general portfolio management.
-Portfolio management agreements or manager guidelines must explicitly authorize the use of derivatives, however.
-Except in approved special equity strategies, derivative instruments may not be used to affect a portfolio beyond the value of the underlying assets (i.e., to create leverage).
+Portfolio management agreements or manager guidelines explicitly authorize the use of derivatives, however.
+Except in approved special equity strategies, derivative instruments may not be used to affect a portfolio beyond the value of the underlying assets, (i.e., to create leverage).

-COUNTERPARTY RISK
+■ COUNTERPARTY RISK

-The Retirement System has investments in Portable Alpha which consists of futures and swaps to replicate the return of the S&P 500 (beta), while using Hedge Funds as an alpha generator.
+The Retirement System has investments in Portable Alpha which uses futures and swaps to replicate the return of the S&P 500 (beta), while using Hedge Funds as an alpha generator.
 There is an element of counterparty risk taken on by the Portable Alpha Manager in the replication of the S&P 500.
 The nature and magnitude of such risks are disclosed in the subscription agreements and the net effect of any losses which might result is included in performance results at the end of each month.

-8. FUNDED RATIO
+8. FUNDED RATIO - HEALTH TRUST (GASB-43)

 The funded ratio measures the relationship between valuation assets and the actuarial accrued liability.
-Information regarding the Retirement System's funded ratio as of the most recent valuation date of December 31, 2013 is shown on this chart.
+Information regarding the funded ratio for the Health Trust portion of the Plan as of the most recent valuation date of December 31, 2014 is as follows:

+Comparative Statement of Valuation Assets and Actuarial Health Trust - December 31, 2014 Accrued Liability

+Actuarial accrued liability \$ 19,426,059

+Actuarial value of plan assets 9,433,100

+Unfunded actuarial accrued liability \$ 9,992,959

+Funded ratio 48.6%

-Pension Trust Health Trust Actuarial accrued liability \$280,332,479 \$ 17,979,266 Actuarial value of plan assets 177,961,782 8,145,055 Unfunded actuarial accrued liability \$102,370,697 \$ 9,834,211 Funded ratio 63.5% 45.3% Annual covered payroll \$ 53,315,564 \$ 53,315,564 Unfunded actuarial liability to annual covered payroll 192.0% 18.4%
+Annual covered payroll \$ 54,267,183

+Unfunded actuarial liability to annual covered payroll 18.4%